egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 this.graphics.endFill();
 ```

-Put the `Shape` object into the display list, compile and run, thus getting the effect as shown below:
+The`Shape` objects on the display list, compile operation, get the effect as shown in figure:

 ![](566153e55d510.png)

-> Note: Multiple shapes are drawn, independent of each other.
-Each time when you draw and fill, you must end with `endFill ()` before starting the next drawing.
+>Note: multiple shapes, are independent from each other, each drawing fill, must take the  `endFill()` end ，to start the next map.

-## 8. Empty the drawing
+## 8.Empty the drawing

-The operation of emptying the drawing is to empty all the images that have been drawn, by executing the `clear ()` method in `Graphics`, with codes as follows:
+Empty to drawing the image drawing operations is to have all to empty, can perform  `Graphics`    `clear()` method，the code is as follows:

 ```
 shp.graphics.clear();